 (Republish your post)

-When you do this, your post will automatically redistribute to your email subscribers.
-However, the publication date and time will remain the same, so the post’s link and position in the timeline will remain the same.
+When you do this, the post will immediately be redistributed to your email subscribers.
+However, the publication date and time will remain the same, so the post’s link and position in the timeline will remain unchanged.

-Tip: If you want a republished post to show up first on your site, you can always use the “sticky” feature …
+Tip: If you want a republished post to display first on your blog, you can just use the “sticky” feature …

 Learn more about making posts sticky here:

-If you’ve scheduled a blog post to be published later, but changed your mind and want to publish it immediately, just return to the Edit Post page for your scheduled post.
+If you’ve scheduled a WordPress post to be published later, but then change your mind and want to publish it immediately, just go back to the Edit Post page for your scheduled post.

 (Post – Edit)